 9 Perspective Tips for Ignition Developers

-Ignition 8.0 with the Perspective module is now in public beta (see comments from our very own Dave Griffith in the press release here!).
+Ignition 8.0 with the Perspective module is now in public beta.
 It is a good time to explain some of the differences in the Perspective environment in terms of the Vision module.
 Perspective has a lot of the same features as Vision implemented in a slightly different way given the new web-based architecture.
 It also has some improvements on Vision to make development easier.

 Let’s dive into things, and please let us know if you have any questions about Perspective!
 We have built a handful of applications already with plenty more on the docket.
 We have also worked closely with Inductive Automation to fully understand the current implementation, and where they are headed.